The Mandalorian Saved My Star Wars Fandom

 One of the most impressive aspects of The Mandalorian is its ability to capture the tone and spirit of the original Star Wars trilogy, while also forging its own path.
 It’s both familiar and fresh.

-That is, in large part, to the leadership of showrunner Jon Favreau and "Lucas encyclopedia” Dave Filoni (whose Star Wars fandom makes JJ Abrams look to be a Trekkie of the worst kind).
+That is, in large part, thanks to the leadership of showrunner Jon Favreau and "Lucas encyclopedia” Dave Filoni (whose Star Wars fandom makes JJ Abrams look to be a Trekkie of the worst kind).
 They have figured out how to give us new Star Wars stories by writing them the way they were originally written: as westerns.
 As adventures.
 Other Disney shows and movies have found inspiration in only the rest of the series.
 The Mandalorian has found inspiration from martial arts to westerns, from Lone Wolf and Cub to The Magnificent Seven, (which is, of course, Seven Samurai in disguise.)

 The Lone Wolf is our title Mandalorian.
 Despite wearing a helmet for most of the series (the controversial, anti-Mandalorian decision of taking it off has been a large focus of the third season), Pedro Pascal's performance brings depth and complexity to the character that makes him incredibly compelling.
 He brings depth and nuance to this loner who initially seems like a stoic, emotionless bounty hunter.
 As the series progresses, we see him grow and change, developing real relationships with other characters and questioning the morality of the work he is doing.